 - Two Photon Absorption (TPA): High sensitivity up to 10-2 W2

-All models come with an easy to use data acquisition software, allowing for real-time data display.
-Furthermore, the TCP/IP-based standard software interface by APE makes it straight forward to set up remote control.
-This allows you, for example, to design your own automated measurement routines.
-Simply use our protocol templates for rapid configuration with familiar programming languages, including C++, C#, LabVIEW, Python, Matlab, and Ruby.
+All autocorrelator models come with easy-to-use data acquisition software that enables real-time data acquisition and display.
+In addition, APE’s TCP/IP-based standard software interface allows automated measurements to be set up.
+This allows users to create their own automated measurement routines.
+Our protocol templates can be used for configuration with popular programming languages such as C++, C#, LabVIEW, Python, Matlab and Ruby.